+5.25 Anecdotal evidence suggests that most inward investment to Maidstone over recent years has generally been from businesses moving within the Kent area, rather than from further afield.
+We therefore need to do more to promote the benefits of locating in Maidstone to a wider business audience, particularly businesses that would benefit from close proximity to the national motorway network.

+Retaining and Attracting Investment - Actions

-- A1.
-Introduce the Council's new Business Customer Relationship Management system Local businesses will be targeted to receive support that enables them to grow.
-This will be done in partnership with others, including High Growth Kent, Manufacturing Advisory Services, UKTI, etc. - A2.
-Work with Maidstone Medical Campus to ensure that the investment goes ahead, including investigating using direct council intervention (powers/Investment) if necessary. - A3.
-Ensure that employment land allocated through the planning system is suitable for the needs of new and expanding employers and that planning policies are flexible enough to achieve the balance between realising potential growth opportunities and not sacrificing the environment which is in itself an asset. - A4.
-Deliver and support business events focused on supporting existing business competitiveness and driving business growth. - A5.
-Effectively engage with employers to raise awareness of available programmes and support, increase take up and participation to improve business competitiveness. - A6.
-Investigate a new master plan involving small scale format offices on land allocated for employment at Eclipse Business Park.
+A1.
+Implement the Council's new Business Customer Relationship Management system.
+The information held on each business enables relevant targeted information to be sent to them on subjects such as available finance, export support, innovation initiatives etc. The objective is to hold a single business database of all registered businesses in the Borough, available corporately within MBC but also with our external partners.
+Local businesses will be targeted to receive support that enables them to grow.
+This will be done in partnership with others such as Manufacturing Advisory Services (now part of the national Business Growth Service), UKTI, Kent International Business etc..

+A2.
+Work with Kent Medical Campus to ensure that the investment goes ahead, including investigating using direct council intervention (powers/Investment) if necessary.

+A3.
+Ensure that employment land allocated through the planning system is suitable for the needs of new and expanding employers and that planning policies are flexible enough to achieve the right balance between realising potential growth opportunities and not sacrificing the environment which is in itself an asset.

+A4.
+Deliver and support business events focused on supporting existing business competitiveness and driving business growth.

+A5.
+Effectively engage with employers to raise awareness of available programmes and support to increase take up and participation to improve business competitiveness.
+Consider the use of the Business Rates Pool to target certain businesses with rates relief as an incentive to invest and grow.

+A6.
+Investigate a new master plan for employment at Eclipse Business Park (Junction 7 M20).

+A7.
+Commission and deliver a Destination Management Plan.

+A8.
+Commission and deliver a Cultural Strategy.

+A9 Through discussions with the land based sector, identify and deliver actions to support investment, diversification, skills development, and the take up of technological advancements.